apache/spark-website/README.md

 a web server.
 To build the site and run a web server use the command `jekyll serve` which runs the web server on port 4000, then visit the site at http://localhost:4000.

+Please make sure you always run `jekyll build` after testing your changes with `jekyll server`, otherwise you end up with broken links in a few places.

 ## Docs sub-dir

 The docs are not generated as part of the website.
 They are built separately for each release